 Through Universal Trip Support Services, you get access to extensive aviation weather services and online global weather.
 Click here for details.

-Clusters of thunderstorms will continue from the Ivory Coast eastward across the central portion of the continent.
-These storms will become the most numerous during the afternoon and evening hours as they drift generally westward.
-High pressure will dominate the northern portion of the continent where no significant weather is expected.
-A cold front pushing across the southern portion of the continent will produce little in the way of any significant weather.
+Areas of thunderstorms can be expected across the central portion of the continent.
+These storms will be the most numerous during the afternoon and evening hours when tops could exceed 50,000 feet.
+A cold front pushing southward through southeastern South Africa will produce little in the way of significant weather.